A guide to the Gilded Age mansions of 5th Avenue’s millionaire row

 “The Fifth Avenue Association (whose members had fought billboards, bootblacks, parking lots, projecting signs–even funeral parlors), and the absence of els or subways.
 To provide a genteel alternative for rapid transit, the Fifth Avenue Transportation Company was established in 1885, using horse-drawn omnibuses until 1907, followed by the fondly remembered double-deck buses.
 Once upon a time even the traffic lights were special: bronze standards with neo-Grec Mercury atop, subsidized by the Fifth Avenue Association concerned with style.”

 Michelle Young is the founder of Untapped Cities, a publication and tour company about urban exploration and discovery in New York City.
-She is also an adjunct professor at Columbia University Graduate School of Architecture, Planning and Preservation and is the author of a forthcoming book on the history of Broadway from Arcadia Publishing.
+She is also an adjunct professor at Columbia University Graduate School of Architecture, Planning and Preservation.
 Follow her on Twitter @untappedmich.